 Every year one adult in four, along with one child in ten, will have a mental health issue.
 These conditions can profoundly affect literally millions of lives, affecting the capability of these individuals to make it through the day, to sustain relationships, and to maintain work.

 The stigma attached to mental health causes a damaging, albeit ill-informed, attitude, making it more difficult for those affected to pursue help.
 According to UK estimates, only about one-fourth of those with mental health problems undergo ongoing treatment.
 By stark contrast, the vast majority of those affected with these problems are faced with a variety of issues, ranging from isolation to uncertainty on where to get help or information, to relying on the informal support of family, friends or colleagues.

 The best way to deal with this stigma is through facts and a better understanding of mental health problems.
-From identifying the causes, pinpointing solutions, and ultimately recognizing that we are really dealing with medical issues.
+From identifying the causes, pinpointing solutions, and ultimately recognising that we are really dealing with medical issues.
 For your information, we have updated our Fundamental Facts Guide.
-Please review and help spread the news about World Mental Health Day 2018.
+Please review and help spread the news about World Mental Health Day 2019.